Rom4eg/gostub/README.md

 gostub - This is a lightweight service for simulating responses to various APIs.
 During development and debugging, stubs for external services are quickly created when the real service is unavailable or difficult to use.

 ## 🌟 Possibilities
- * Flexible configuration - support multiple services in a single configuration file
  * Powerful Go templates - use the full power of the templating language to generate dynamic responses
  * Dynamic HTTP statuses - set response codes directly from the template
+ * Flexible configuration - support multiple services in a single configuration file
+ * Easy deployment - a single binary with no external dependencies
  * Access to environment variables - retrieve system variable values ​​in templates

- * Easy deployment - a single binary with no external dependencies
+## 🛠 Use cases

+  * Demos and presentations when a predictable API response is needed
+  * Load testing: fast responses without accessing real services
+  * Error handling testing: simulating various HTTP statuses
+  * Frontend development when the backend isn't ready yet

 ## 📦 Installation